 |Steady-state Plasma Atovaquone Concentrations (mcg/mL)||Successful Treatmenta No. Successes/No. in Group (%)|

 |10 to < 15||30/38||79%||31.9/38||84%|

 |aSuccessful treatment was defined as improvement in clinical

 and respiratory measures persisting at least 4 weeks after cessation of

-steady-state plasma atovaquone concentration data are available.
+atovaquone concentration data were available.

 bBased on logistic regression analysis.